 Time to Work

-While Wifi is typically limited to the Corridor (between Windsor & Montreal), if you are able to continue to work disconnected from the rest of the world, you’ll have plenty of time to do so.
+While Wifi is typically limited to the Corridor (between Windsor & Quebec City), if you are able to continue to work disconnected from the rest of the world, you’ll have plenty of time to do so.
 During my countless hours on the train I was able to organize and edit all of my photos, consistently write new blog posts, and edited three videos.

 If you have to stay connected for business, or just for updating your Facebook status to “I’m on a train!“, a decent cell phone data plan along with the ability to tether can keep you online whenever you’re in 3G coverage.